julianmaster/AsciiTerminal/README.md

 AsciiTerminal is a ASCII terminal java display.
 It supports 256 characters tilesets, foreground colors, bacground colors.
 You can set the size of the terminal.

-The library give 2 simple button types : [base button](https://github.com/julianmaster/AsciiTerminal/blob/master/src/ui/AsciiTerminalButton.java) and [selectable button](https://github.com/julianmaster/AsciiTerminal/blob/master/src/ui/AsciiSelectableTerminalButton.java);
+The library give 2 simple buttons : [base button](https://github.com/julianmaster/AsciiTerminal/blob/master/src/ui/AsciiTerminalButton.java) and [selectable button](https://github.com/julianmaster/AsciiTerminal/blob/master/src/ui/AsciiSelectableTerminalButton.java);

 AsciiTerminal is a extend version of the [Trystan's AsciiPanel](https://github.com/trystan/AsciiPanel).